 ReSound offered the first “Made for iPhone” hearing aid.
 They have also developed a substantial collection of wireless accessories, including remote microphones and TV streamers.
 These allow users to hear better in noisy environments and at distances traditionally challenging for hearing aids.

 Starkey also offers Made for iPhone devices and similar accessories.
 One of Starkey’s stand-out features is fall detection.
 This feature will notify family members or other caregivers if the user falls.
 Starkey also allows you to track other wellness functions like daily steps and time spent in active conversations using their Thrive mobile app.

-Neither Resound nor Starkey advertise their prices online, so it is best to get in touch with a hearing provider in your area to find out the exact numbers.
+Resound and Starkey don’t advertise their prices online, so it is best to get in touch with a hearing provider in your area to find out the exact numbers.
 Your hearing aid professional will also address any concerns or questions you may have about hearing aids so that you can find the right device for your needs.
 For more details on visiting a hearing provider, you can head over to our consumer buying guide for hearing aids.

-In my clinical experience (nearly 30 years), I've had almost identical success with ReSound and Starkey.
+In my clinical experience (nearly 30 years), I’ve had almost identical success with ReSound and Starkey.
 The real differences come down to lifestyle preferences.
 Both companies offer advanced technology and devices backed by reliable customer service.
 The only real difference would be for people at higher fall risk (Starkey gets the edge) or those with Cochlear Americas brand cochlear implants or BAHA devices (ReSound wins here).
-Aside from that, check them both out, pick a local provider, and you can't go wrong.
-For a more hands-on look at both providers, take a look at our in-depth ReSound and Starkey reviews.
+Aside from that, check them both out, pick a local provider, and you can’t go wrong.
+For a more hands-on look at both providers, take a look at our 2023 ReSound review and Starkey review.